 In accordance with GASB Statement No. 31, "Accounting and Financial Reporting for Certain Investments and External Investment Pools" and GASB Statement No. 72, "Fair Value Measurement and Application", investments are stated at fair value in the statement of net position and balance sheet and the corresponding changes in the fair value of investments are recognized in the year in which the change occurred.
-CSA No. 40 reports certain investments at fair value in the balance sheet and recognizes the corresponding change in the fair value of investments in the year in which the change occurred.
+CSA No. 40 reports certain investments at fair value in the balance sheet and recognizes the corresponding change in the fair value of investments at fair value of investments in the year in which the change occurred.